Department of Electrical Engineering and Automation

 The engineering of software-intensive automation systems is the research focus in our group.

-We investigate enablers of future smart factories (Industry 4.0) from the industrial manufacturing, continuous processes, and energy management perspectives.
+We investigate enablers of future smart factories (Industry 4.0 & 5.0) from the industrial manufacturing, continuous processes, energy management, and human-centric perspectives.

 Industrial gripper picture

 The focus areas of research in our group are various aspects of information technology applications in industrial automation.
-We investigate enablers for future smart factories, as a critical part of the concept commonly known as the 4th industrial revolution or Industry 4.0.
+We investigate enablers for future smart factories, as a critical part of the concept commonly known as Industry 4.0.
 Besides, we lead the development of the Aalto Factory of the Future demonstrator.

 Among our topics of interest are: